-Hands Free Time-Out
+Hands-Free Time-Out

-Presentation Mode is referred to as a "hands free" mode.
-If the scanner's trigger is pulled when using a hands free mode, the scanner changes to manual trigger mode.
-You can set the time the scanner should remain in manual trigger mode by setting the Hands Free Time-Out.
-Once the time-out value is reached, (if there have been no further trigger pulls) the scanner reverts to the original hands free mode.
+The Presentation Mode is referred to as "hands-free" mode.
+If the scanner's button is pushed when using a hands-free mode, the scanner changes to manual trigger mode.
+You can set the time the scanner should remain in manual trigger mode by setting the Hands-Free Time-Out.
+Once the time-out value is reached, (if there have been no further button pushes) the scanner reverts to the original hands-free mode.

-Scan the Hands Free Time-Out barcode, then scan the time-out duration (from 0-300,000 milliseconds) from the Programming Chart, beginning on page 241, then Save.
+Scan the Hands-Free Time-Out barcode, then scan the time-out duration (from 0-300,000 milliseconds) from the Programming Chart, beginning on page 222, and then scan Save.
 Default = 5,000 ms.